GHTaarn/History.jl/README.md

 ## Known bugs

-1. Commands entered in `History` mode produce errors when [Revise](https://juliapackages.com/p/revise) tries to recompile
+1. Commands entered in `History` mode produce errors when [Revise](https://juliapackages.com/p/revise) needs to recompile
 2. In `History` mode, incomplete lines produce a stack trace instead of a line change when the `Return` key is pressed

 For the first bug, if possible and acceptable, the workaround is to tab